Raspberries are the perfect addition to a gin fizz to liven it up and make a vibrant, tasty cocktail. You’ll end up loving this raspberry gin fizz.

 - Put the syrup through a sieve to remove the solids.
 Chill to room temperature.
 You can keep the syrup in the refrigerator for up to 3 days.

 - To make two cocktails, pour the raspberry syrup into a cocktail shaker.
-Add the gin, lemon juice and tonic water.
+Add the gin and lemon juice.
 Shake to combine.

 - Fill two tumblers with ice.
 Pour half the contents of the shaker into each glass.
-Top with a few raspberries and a sprig of mint for garnish.
+Top with tonic/soda water, a few raspberries and a sprig of mint for garnish.
 Serve.

 - This cocktail can be made with many different types of berries and fruits, like blackberries, blueberries, peaches, pears, and cranberries.